bennycode/hexo-insert-markdown/README.md

 ### Insert Markdown files from directory

-It is also possible to include all top-level Markdown files from a directory:
+To include all top-level Markdown files from a directory insert:

 ```md
 {% insertmd your/directory/with/includes '---' %}